Lifespan of sink

 Frequently Asked Questions

-How can I extend the lifespan of my sink?
+How can I extend the life of my sink?

 When should I replace my sink?

-You should consider replacing your sink if it becomes cracked, chipped, or excessively worn, or if it no longer functions properly due to issues with the plumbing or drainage.
+You should consider replacing your sink if it becomes significantly stained, chipped, or worn, or if it develops cracks or leaks that can't be easily repaired.

 Connect with certified professionals in your area